HOLY TRINITY CELTIC ORTHODOX CHURCH

 THE MARIAN ROSARY IN WESTERN RITE ORTHODOXY

-Originating in the 8th Century, the Rosary was originally an Orthodox form of prayer that was later adopted by the Roman Catholics.
+Modeled after the first century Pater Noster Psalter, the Marian Rosary developed in the 8th Century.
+The Rosary was originally an Orthodox form of prayer that was later adopted by the Roman Catholics.
 It has since fallen out of common practice in the Church.
 It is my hope to reintroduce this pious practice into the life of Orthodox Christians.
+The Rosary is the victim of legends and fabrication.
+Some hold to the view that Mary gave the Rosary to St. Dominic, which is false.
+The early church wanted to venerate Mary, a noble cause, so it is only natural that they would emulate a prayer format already familiar to them, the Pater Noster Psalter.
+Using prayer beads was most common in the life of the early church.

 Mysteries or Meditations